hyperledger/besu/docs/JSON-RPC-API/Using-JSON-RPC-API.md

 !!! caution
     Setting the host to 0.0.0.0 exposes the RPC connection on your node to any remote connection.
-In a production environment, ensure you are using a firewall to avoid exposing your node to the internet.
+In a production environment, ensure you use a firewall to avoid exposing your node to the internet.

 Use the [--rpc-http-port](../Reference/Pantheon-CLI-Syntax.md#rpc-http-port) and [--rpc-ws-port](../Reference/Pantheon-CLI-Syntax.md#rpc-ws-port)
 options to specify the port on which the JSON-RPC listens.
 The default ports are: